-With the exception of faculty at the School of Medicine and the School of Public Health who may participate in retirement programs specific to those schools, all tenured faculty members with at least ten years of tenured service at Yale may enter the Phased Retirement Plan as early as the next January 1 or July 1 following their 65th birthday, but no later than the next July 1 following their 70th birthday.
+Tenured faculty members, clinical professors of law in the School of Law, and professors on continuing appointments in the School of Medicine in the clinician-scientist, clinician-educator, and investigator tracks, with at least ten years of service in the eligible ranks at Yale may enter the Phased Retirement Plan as early as the next January 1 or July 1 following their 65th birthday, but no later than the next July 1 following their 70th birthday.
 Eligible faculty may elect to participate in this plan between their 65th and 70th birthdays.
 A faculty member may elect Phased Retirement for a fixed period of one, two, or three years preceding full retirement.
-They works half-time through the entire such period, and is compensated at 100% salary during the first year, 75% salary during the second year (if any), and 50% salary during the third year (if any) in the Plan.
-An eligible faculty member may take a one-semester Triennial Leave of Absence while in the Phased Retirement Plan.
+Faculty members work half-time through the entire period of Phased Retirement, and are compensated at 100% salary during the first year, 75% salary during the second year (if any, and 50% salary during the third year (if any in the Plan.
+An eligible faculty member may take one Triennial Leave of Absence while in the Phased Retirement Plan.
 While on such a leave, the faculty member will receive the percentage of salary designated to that specific year of the Plan.

-For additional details about the Phased Retirement Plan, please consult the Benefits Office.
+For additional details about the Phased Retirement Plan, please consult the Benefits website.